Registration: 8:00 - 8:30 am

 Responding to discovery

 *does not qualify for California

 Continuing Education Credit Information

-This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 HSW continuing education hours to architects in all states with continuing education requirements.
+This seminar is open to the public and offers 6.5 PDHs to professional engineers and 6.5 continuing education hours to architects in most states with continuing education requirements.
 This seminar does not qualify for California’s mandated accessibility continuing education requirement for architects.
 Continuing education is not required of California professional engineers.